firogh/notes/cs/language.md

 instruction address:  instrction in hex formate	   instruction in string formate, 260
 8002c28c:   8c440104    lw  a0,260(v0)

+##ASM codes Fixme
+move <-
+j long jump
+b short jump
+a0, a1...99% is parameters.

 ##lwr & lwl
 load a word
 different with endianess